 - Mulching after planting the seeds can help with moisture retention, and prevent weeds and pesky pests.

 - Make sure to mulch light with materials free from seeds to compete with the spinach.

 - Spinach likes moisture, so never let your plants dry out, especially in the early stages of growth.

 - Spinach can be grown in containers or pots too.

-Growing your own food is satisfying because you know naturally grown food are healthy and chemical free.
+Growing your own food is satisfying because you know naturally grown food is healthy and chemical-free.
 Growing your own spinach will ensure your vegetables are clean and healthy.
 So get to growing spinach now with this easy growing guide.